Soulful singer Sumeet Tappoo wins two prestigious CLEF Awards - www.lokmattimes.com

 Soulful singer Sumeet Tappoo wins two prestigious CLEF Awards

-Mumbai (Maharashtra) [India], October 3: Celebrated singer Sumeet Tappoo, known for his soulful and emotive voice, was honoured at ...
+PNN Mumbai (Maharashtra) [India], October 4: Celebrated singer Sumeet Tappoo, known for his soulful and emotive voice, was honoured ...

 Now in its fourth year, the CLEF Music Awards brought together an extraordinary gathering of musical talent, featuring dazzling performances and appearances from some of the biggest names in the Indian music industry.
 Among the notable winners were music legends like Sonu Nigam and Shamir Tandon, underscoring the high calibre of talent honoured at the event.